 Earned, unearned, and sick wages.
 This is money that they owe you, and they can’t just take it away.

 Wrongful discharge.
 Were you fired after complaining about an issue or suing over your injury?
-This is illegal and you can add it to your list of charges against your employers.
+This is illegal, and you can add it to your list of charges against your employers.

 How Crew Members Typically Get Injured

 Wondering if your injury is something that even qualifies you to receive compensation?
-Crew members on cruise ships can get hurt in all kinds of ways, and almost all of them are something that your employer can be held liable for – many of which you may not even realize you’ve been experiencing.
+Crew members on cruise ships can get hurt in all kinds of ways, and almost all of them are something your employer can be held liable for – many of which you may not even realize you’ve been experiencing.
 The most common include:

 - Slipping and falling